 - Strong letters of evaluation or recommendation

-- A broad liberal arts education that includes the humanities and social sciences; and
+- A broad liberal arts education that includes the humanities and social sciences

-The University of Hawai’i at Hilo College of Pharmacy (www.hilo.hawaii.edu), which opened in 2007 and graduated its first class in spring 2011, is the only accredited pharmacy program in Hawai’i.
+The Daniel K. Inouye College of Pharmacy (http://pharmacy.uhh.hawaii.edu/), which opened in 2007 and graduated its first class in Spring 2011, is the only accredited pharmacy program in Hawai’i.

-To find schools that are good a fit for you (PAC peer advisors can help with this process):
+To find schools that are good a fit for you:

 - Assess your individual strengths and weaknesses, your professional interests, learning style, and personality;

-- Start with a list of all schools you would consider attending, which usually includes all 100+ schools;
+- Start by considering all schools, which usually includes all 100+ schools;

-- Using the Pharmacy School Admission Requirements (PSAR), create your “Long List” by omitting the schools that do not match your professional interests, learning style, and personality (PAC offers a list of 7 factors to consider, found here: Choosing a School Handout);
+- Create your “Long List” by omitting the schools that do not match your professional interests, learning style, and personality;

-- Once you have your PCAT scores, create your “Short List” by categorizing the schools into ‘Reach’, ‘Match’, and ‘Safety’, ranking the schools by preference, and finally choosing how many schools you can afford to apply to;
+- Once you have your PCAT scores, create your “Short List” by categorizing the schools into ‘Reach’, ‘Match’, and ‘Safety’, ranking the schools by preference, and finally choosing how many schools to apply to.

 If possible, visit the schools to see their facilities, talk to Admissions Directors, and chat with students.